Orange Cake with Cream Cheese Frosting

 Make the orange cake batter

-- Add the eggs, vanilla, and orange zest and beat to combine.
+- Add the eggs, egg yolk, vanilla, and orange zest to the creamed mixture, and beat well, scraping down the sides of the bowl as necessary.

 - Combine the milk and fresh orange juice in a measuring cup.